Ayushi-gupta2001/Ayushi-gupta2001/README.md

 # 💫 About Me:
 👋 Hi, I’m Ayushi!

-🚀 Currently working at SOTI as a Full Stack Developer (2.5+ years experience)
+🚀 Currently working at SOTI as a Full Stack Developer (2.5+ years experience).

-🔄 Actively transitioning into a DevOps Engineer role
+🔄 Actively transitioning into a DevOps Engineer role.

-🛠️ Building hands-on DevOps projects with real infrastructure setups

-☁️ Learning Cloud, CI/CD, Containers & Automation tools

-🎯 Goal: Move into a full-time DevOps role
+🛠️ Building hands-on proficiency in Cloud Infrastructure, CI/CD Engineering, Container Technologies, and Automation Frameworks.

 📬 Reach Me At